sathyesh/reservation-example/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This project contains example implementation of hotel reservation.
 This project created using React Hooks, Material UI and SCSS (BEM).
+Currenly this project supports only mobile view.

 ## Available Scripts